Fuel management systems: Increase efficiency, reduce costs

 What are fuel management systems?

 Fuel management involves controlling and monitoring fuel consumption and expenses.
-It can be as simple as a driver checking a fuel gauge to see when to refuel or as expansive as fleet-wide real-time fuel analytics.
+It can be as simple as a driver checking a fuel gauge to see when to refuel, or as expansive as fleet-wide real-time fuel analytics.

-One of the goals of fuel management is to improve fuel efficiency, which is a measurement of how well a vehicle converts fuel into energy.
+One of the goals of a fuel management solution is to improve fuel efficiency, which is a measurement of how well a vehicle converts fuel into energy.
 Fuel efficiency is often measured by fuel economy, or the miles per gallon (MPG) a vehicle can travel.

 Achieving fuel efficiency largely depends on the vehicles in your fleet.
 Newer trucks and trailers are required by law to reach certain fuel consumption standards.
 While this makes them more efficient, there are still ways to improve the fuel efficiency of existing vehicles.
 For example, safer driving behaviors and regular maintenance also improve fuel efficiency.